Building a business around Florida hurricane season

 A Tampa Bay entrepreneur on leaving corporate life to build a modern hurricane protection business rooted in Florida’s climate and craftsmanship.

-From my earliest days at Deloitte, diving deep into accounting systems and processes, to two and a half decades at Raymond James, my work revolved around guiding teams, recruiting talent and supporting clients as they built their wealth and companies.
+From my earliest days at Deloitte, diving deep into accounting systems and processes, to more than two decades at Raymond James, my work centered on guiding teams, recruiting talent and supporting clients as they built wealth and companies.

 Later, at Stonehill, I helped organizations transform through Design Thinking.